YashnitKalra/Attendance_Portal/README.md

 Students can view their attendance subject-wise.
 Teachers can view attendance of the subjects they are assigned and generate it's PDF.

-It consists of 3 users: Admin, Teacher and Student After a teacher or a student registers, their data is added to database but their account is not activated.
+It consists of 3 users: Admin, Teacher and Student.
+After a teacher or a student registers, their data is added to database but their account is not activated.
 A non-activated user cannot use the functionality provided on Dashboard.